-Carbow's Up & Down bow
+Carbow's Up & Down bow IN STOCK!!

 "After many years’ of orchestral and solo playing and after many discussions with my colleagues, it is undeniable that both techniques have their own advantages.
 When a bass player decides to alternate between the two techniques, the major disadvantage he faces is that it is sometimes difficult to choose between them.
 And that not only requires two different bows but means changing bows while playing…

 I was finding this impossible and a distraction from my most important concern which is to feel sufficiently comfortable to give my full attention to the music.

 The concept of a ‘combined’ bow involved designing the most ergonomic frog.
 Working closely with Olivier we developed the 'Up&Down' bow.
 Its technical qualities are equivalent to those of my best wooden bows and I can change style in an instant when playing.

 Thanks to Carbow’s know-how, I just needed a short period of adjustment before I could take full advantage of the benefits of this bow that I use daily.
 I suggest you try it."